The 5 Circles Teaching Method

 The 3rd Circle: Scared

 This person is no longer having fun.
-He has left his body further and is therefore less connected to normal internal feedback and his helpful memories and faculties.
-He's still present enough to move and to be in control of some actions, but can’t choose any action he wants.
+He has left his body further and is therefore less connected to internal feedback, memory and faculties.
+He’s still present enough to move and to be in control of some actions, but can’t choose any action he wants.
 He’s not thinking clearly.
 He’s partly “gone.”
+Frustration is also the 3rd circle.

 “Butterflies in the stomach.
 Knot in the stomach.
 Clammy hands and feet.”